Giray18/power_bi_reporting_solution/README.md

 Various methods used to show variety of capabilities while creating visuals like PowerQuery M language or DAX.
 Making calculations based on created table or column or using filter context by DAX formulation.
 Since dataset/model is in tiny size performance considerations are not taken into consideration in detailed way.

-Data model transformed in Power Query to apply some PowerBI best practices like Star schema and Date Table.
+Data model transformed in Power Query to apply some PowerBI best practices like Date Table.
 Some summarized tables also used.

 Below PowerBI data Model can be seen;